soda-collections-objects-data-literacy/SODa_WissKI-ISWC25Bits/didacticConcept/SODa_WissKI-ISWC25Bits_didacticConcept.md

 ![](https://raw.githubusercontent.com/chastik/Beratung_Dateityp_Bild/refs/heads/main/Tzortzakakis1.jpg)<!--width="100%"-->

-Elias Tzortzakakis is a Research & Development engineer, member of the Centre for Cultural Informatics [CCI](https://www.ics.forth.gr/isl/centre-cultural-informatics) of the Information Systems Laboratory (ISL) at the Institute of Computer Science [ICS](https://www.ics.forth.gr/isl/) of the Foundation for Research and Technology – Hellas [FORTH](https://www.forth.gr/en/home/) since 2008.
-He holds a Master of Science in Information Systems [AUEB](https://www.aueb.gr/en) and a diploma in Electrical and Computer Engineering [NTUA](https://ntua.gr/en/).
+Elias Tzortzakakis is a Research & Development engineer, member of the [Centre for Cultural Informatics (CCI)](https://www.ics.forth.gr/isl/centre-cultural-informatics) of the Information Systems Laboratory (ISL) at the [Institute of Computer Science (ICS)](https://www.ics.forth.gr/isl/) of the [Foundation for Research and Technology – Hellas (FORTH)](https://www.forth.gr/en/home/) since 2008.

 He has expertise in CIDOC-CRM, conceptual modelling, semantic data, services, terminology and documentation management systems, applications for cultural heritage and thesauri development.
 He has been the project manager of collaboration projects with the Germanisches Nationalmuseum [GNM](https://www.gnm.de/) and the technical coordinator in both European and National funded research projects.